Sustainable transport and accelerating the transition to electric vehicles

 To accelerate the BEV transition, a variety of measures are needed to expand public and private charging infrastructure around the world, as well as clear and stable BEV incentives to facilitate long-term planning.

-To achieve our targets, we are looking at how we can travel less and travel more sustainably, encouraging a shift in mindset through our Every Mile Matters employee campaign.
-The campaign is focused on encouraging employees to: take the train instead of the plane, reduce one-day trips and fly sustainably with recommended airlines.
+We have committed to reducing business travel by 50% (against a 2019 baseline) by 2030.
+To encourage a shift in mindset we launched our Every Mile Matters campaign, encouraging employees to: take the train instead of the plane, reduce one-day trips and fly sustainably with recommended airlines.

 We also aim for 95% of our key partners to have science-based targets (SBTs) by 2025, including airline partners.